Guti-J/Guti-J/README.md

 - 👋 Hi, I’m @Guti-J (I also go by josh)
--  👀 I’m interested in animals, I hope have a mini zoo of my own one day.
+-  👀 I’m interested in arts & crafts. photgraphy and animals!! and I hope have a mini zoo of my own one day.
 -  🌱 I’m currently learning javascript.
 - 💞️ I’m looking to collaborate on anything that can help become one of the best developers in the imdustry.
 - 📫 How to reach me feel free to reach me at